 If your main activity has been research, you could explicitly note what you have done that could be subtracted from the period, such as taught classes, compulsory national service, parental leave, etc.

-Please make sure to also count the full period up until 30 September 2019 to make sure that you fulfil the criteria.
+Please make sure to also count the full period up until the end of the call date to make sure that you fulfil the criteria.

 9. What is the duration of the fellowship?